Providing high quality professionals for the software development industry.

 Mobile Devices and Applications

-This module will provide students with the opportunity to gain knowledge and skills that will equip them to obtain employment within companies specialising in mobile technologies.
-Students will gain detailed knowledge of the underlying wireless infrastructure and protocols and the relationships these have with the app creation process and developing software solutions targeted at mobile platforms such as Android, Windows Phone, iOS, and Browser apps based on HTML5.
+This module introduces students to the new and challenging demands of Software Engineering for mobile and wireless environments, and helps prepare students to gain employment within a computing industry where knowledge and skills in mobile software development is essential.
+Students will gain detailed knowledge of the underlying wireless infrastructure and protocols, the challenges of software development for the mobile and wireless infrastructure, and the relationships these have with the app creation process and developing software solutions targeted at mobile platforms.

 This module seeks to extend student?s knowledge of and practical skills in programming in Java.
 This will be achieved by focussing on the theoretical underpinning knowledge of a range of data structures and common abstract data types and this will be supplemented by the practical implementation(s) of these leading to their use, and an understanding of their effectiveness through considered analysis and experimentation.